 Any two-factor authentication (2FA) system works by first having the user present one form or factor of identification, which triggers a prompt to present the second.
 Only when the second authentication factor has been given will the system give the desired result.
 For example, inserting a bank card into an ATM will not release any money until the PIN has been entered.
 Users who opt to use Google’s 2FA system will be prompted to confirm their identity via SMS or an app when logging into their account on a new device.

-GMS’ solution works in a similar way to Google’s.
-However, instead of an SMS with a code in the body of the message – which could be read by a hacker who has accessed the phone remotely – GMS delivers a call to the user.
-The last four digits (which can be randomly assigned at each call) form the authorization code the user will be prompted to enter, confirming they have their phone.
+GMS Business Communications Suite works in a similar way to Google’s solutions.
+However, instead of an SMS with a code in the body of the message — which could be read by a hacker who has accessed the phone remotely — GMS delivers a call to the user.
+The last four digits (which can be randomly assigned at each call) form the authorisation code the user will be prompted to enter, confirming they have their phone.
 If the customer is not the person accessing the account they will receive a missed call, alerting them to the attempted intrusion, and stopping the attacker from proceeding any further.

 - The customer receives an incoming call from the phone number +38089123 XXXX

-- The customer enters the authorization code, indicated by the numbers replacing XXXX (this can be random or chosen by the bank)
+- The customer enters the authorisation code, indicated by the numbers replacing XXXX (this can be random or chosen by the bank)

 - Access is granted

-- As an additional service, GMS can configure IVR authorization
+- As an additional service, GMS can configure IVR authorisation

 An arguably less intrusive — but unarguably less secure — method would be to require 2FA only for large transactions or transfers, or for the first time a transfer is made to a new account.
 In either scenario — at first login, or for high-value transactions — 2FA adds a layer of customer protection on top of the password.

-As one consumer rights organization has said: “The best banks … manage to use two-factor authentication without it being too onerous for their customers, so there’s no excuse for others to sacrifice security”.
-And, as we have shown, GMS’ off-the-shelf solution is easy to deploy and requires no extra hardware – just a customer’s phone number.
+As one consumer rights organisation has said: “The best banks… manage to use two-factor authentication without it being too onerous for their customers, so there’s no excuse for others to sacrifice security.”
+And, as we have shown, GMS’ off-the-shelf solution is easy to deploy and requires no extra hardware — just a customer’s phone number.